petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-prediction-results.md

 While the prediction results provide valuable insights, they are not a guarantee and should be treated as a suggested size for your pool.
 The actual number of instances requested from the pool may vary depending on the specific demands of your workload.
 Additionally, the longer the prediction engine is able to monitor and analyze your workload trends, the more accurate and reliable the prediction results will become over time.

-> [!IMPORTANT]
-> For standby pools to successfully create and manage resources, it requires access to the associated resources in your subscription.
-Ensure the correct permissions are assigned to the standby pool resource provider in order for your standby pool to function properly.
-For detailed instructions, see **[configure role permissions for standby pools](standby-pools-configure-permissions.md)**.

 ### [CLI](#tab/cli)

 ```azurecli